AltahhanAi/Data_Science/docs/content/unit2/02_05_overfitting_underfitting.md

   <figcaption><strong>Figure 5.13</strong> Decision trees training and testing with phenomenon of overfitting.
 Note how when we increase the max depth of the tree the testing error forked from the training error which continued to deceivingly decrease, while in reality the testing error were increased for depth . </figcaption>
 </figure>

+!!! abstract "Exercise"
+     Please perform the following Jupyter notebook exercise on the Iris dataset that wraps up the unit:

+     - Download exercise (.ipynb): <a href="../exercises/Exercise5_Decision_Trees_on_iris.ipnyb" download>DT on Iris</a>

+!!! abstract "Exercise"
+		 Now try to do the same thing in RapidMiner.
+It is fun and easier.

 ##Lesson summary

 **In this lesson we have covered the common problems of overfitting and underfitting, and seen how we can detect these problems and address them.**

 We used cross validation to come up with an accurate measure for the performance of our model and its prediction ability.
 We have seen how the elbow method can provide an effective way to detect overfitting, and we can use a simple early stopping technique to overcome it.